Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Reflected Brownian motions with a wall

 The general structure becomes clear after the second step.
-We perform the same procedure with the integration by parts (\ref{ibp}) with respect to the integration variable $x_{n-1}$ and parameter $\alpha_{n-1}$.
+We perform the same procedure with the integration by parts (\ref{ibp}) with parameter $\alpha=\alpha_{n-1}$, and integrating with respect to the variable $x_{n-1}$ between $x_{n-2}$ and $x_n$.
 We obtain three terms as above with

 and the boundary terms evaluated at $x_{n-1} = x_{n-2}$ and $x_{n-1} = x_n$ with